mwouts/nbsrc/README.md

 notebooks, as pure python (or R) companion scripts.

-The resulting python scripts are perfect candidates for keeping notebooks under *version control*.
-They can be *edited* outside of Jupyter, using your favorite text editor, or even standard merge tools if you wish to merge *multiple contributions* to a notebook.
+The resulting python scripts are perfect candidates for keeping notebooks under version control.
+They can be edited outside of Jupyter, using your favorite text editor, or even standard merge tools if you wish to merge multiple contributions to a notebook.

 With the `nbsrc` package, any python or R script can be loaded as a notebook in Jupyter.
 If a classical `ipynb` notebook with a matching name exists,